Akshit0203/Notes_vault/Cybersecurity/CEH V13/CEH V13/Craw Security/IDS , Firewall and honeypot/IDS, Firewalls & Honeypots.md

 Ids
 Ips

-Firewall has its own dtabase of signatures
+Firewall has its own database of signatures
-Behaviour based also
+Behavior based also

 Learn assembly
 scripting

 Crypter
-Wapper - buunds malware
+Wrapper - bounds malware

-Honeypot - ctach the hacker
+Honeypot - catch the hacker
 Made to enter vulnerable network

 Download tool